hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Targeted Outreach
 - Before applying, try to interact with 1-2 of its employees
-- Reach out to few people in similar roles
+- Reach out to few people in similar roles and ask if they are willing to share their insights

+## Prove Readiness
+- Managers want to know if you can do the job (or quickly learn to do it)
+- Cite examples of how you've done the requirements of this job in the past
+- Cite example of